 Another epidemic sweeping across the United States is non-alcoholic fatty liver disease or NAFLD.

-NAFLD is when fat builds in your liver, making it harder and harder for your liver to work properly.
-Sadly, 30-40% of Americans now have NAFLD[*], and vegetable oils rich in omega-6 fatty acids are one of the main contributors[*].
+NAFLD is when fat builds in your liver, making it harder for your liver to work properly.
+Sadly, 30-40% of Americans have NAFLD[*], and vegetable oils rich in omega-6 fatty acids are thought to be one of the main contributors[*].

 Supplementing with omega 3s may mitigate liver damage by balancing out the O6:O3 ratio[*], but your best bet is to avoid vegetable oils to keep your liver from having to process all those omega-6s in the first place.